htetmyatthar/6006/part5/C/Bellman-Ford/README.md

 ```
 Depending on your os, and your computer, the commands might be a little different.

+## Limitations

+- Bellman-Ford function will exit the program if there's an negative weight cycle, which is not good if you want to know what vertices are in the negative weight cycle.

+- To know which vertices are the negative weight cycle, we have to do graph duplications.

 # References
 Erik Demaine, Json Ku, Justin Solomon.MIT 6006 Introduction to algorithms.
 Spring2020.
 Massachusetts Institute of Technology: MIT OpenCouseWare, https://ocw.mit.edu/.
 License: Creative Commons BY-NC-SA.